krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 load the data from the OLTP databases into a Redshift data warehouse for OLAP.

+Option A: Data Warehouse (Redshift / Redshift Spectrum)
+- Centralized analytics platform
+- Steps:
+  - ETL/ELT: Extract data from all production DBs → transform → load into Amazon Redshift
+  - Can use AWS Glue, AWS DMS, or custom pipelines
+  - Partition & optimize tables for large datasets
+  - Run complex SQL queries efficiently
+  - Connect BI tools (e.g., QuickSight, Tableau) for forecasting dashboards

+Lakehouse Approach (S3 + Athena / Redshift Spectrum / EMR)
+- Store all production data in S3 (raw or processed)
+- Transform into columnar formats like Parquet or ORC
+- Query with:
+  - Athena → serverless, pay-per-query
+  - Redshift Spectrum → integrates Redshift with S3 data
+  - EMR Spark / Hive → for very complex transformations

 #### A Big Data analytics company wants to set up an AWS cloud architecture that throttles requests in case of sudden traffic spikes.
-The company is looking for AWS services that can be used for buffering or throttling to handle such traffic variations.Which of the following services can be used to support this requirement?
+The company is looking for AWS services that can be used for buffering or throttling to handle such traffic variations.
+Which of the following services can be used to support this requirement?

 Amazon API Gateway, Amazon Simple Queue Service (Amazon SQS) and Amazon Kinesis